annaesvensson/yellow-help/1-en/api-for-developers.md

 ## Objects

 With the help of the API you have access to the files, settings and extensions.
-The API is divided into several objects and basically reflects the file system.
+The API is divided into several objects and reflects the file system.
 There's `$this->yellow->content` to access content files, `$this->yellow->media` to access media files and `$this->yellow->system` to access system settings.
+It's pretty straightforward to use.
+If you are curious and would like to know how the API works in detail, you can find the entire code in file `system/workers/core.php`.

 ``` box-drawing {aria-hidden=true}
 ┌────────────────────┐     ┌───────────────────────┐